simon-anders/htseq/doc/count.rst

 In the case of RNA-Seq, the features are typically genes, where each gene is considered here as the union of all its exons.
-One may also consider each exon as a feature, e.g., in order to check for alterantive splicing.
+One may also consider each exon as a feature, e.g., in order to check for alternative splicing.
 For comparative ChIP-Seq, the features might be binding region from a pre-determined list.